aayushker/Bi/README.md

-What is a binary tree?
+What is a binary tree? <br>
-Binary Tree is defined as a tree data structure where each node has at most 2 children.
+Binary Tree is defined as a tree data structure where each node has at most 2 children. <br>
-Since each element in a binary tree can have only 2 children, we typically name them the left and right child.
+Since each element in a binary tree can have only 2 children, we typically name them the left and right child. <br>

 Binary Tree Representation
 -----------------------------